 - Liberty Mutual: If you are a member of the Fraternal Order of Police (FOP), you may be eligible for special savings with Liberty Mutual.

-- Country Financial: Police officers are eligible for Country Financial’s occupation discount.
+- Country Financial: Full-time police officers may be eligible for Country Financial’s occupation discount.

 - Farmers: In some states, Farmers offers an occupation discount.
 Speak with a local agent to see if it is available in your area.